MohamedAlaouiMhamdi/Finetuning_LLM/README.md

-# Mistral Fine-Tuning Project
+# Mistral Fine-Tuning for Dialogue Summarization and Customer Support

-This project demonstrates the fine-tuning of the Mistral language model using LoRA (Low-Rank Adaptation) and tools from the Hugging Face ecosystem.
-It includes data preprocessing, model configuration, training, and evaluation steps to customize the language model for specific downstream tasks.
+This project demonstrates the fine-tuning of the Mistral-7B language model using QLoRA (Quantized Low-Rank Adaptation) to optimize the model for dialogue summarization and customer support tasks.
+By leveraging advanced parameter-efficient fine-tuning techniques, this project ensures high performance while maintaining resource efficiency.

 ## Features

-- Fine-tuning of the Mistral language model using LoRA.
+- Fine-tuning of the Mistral-7B model for dialogue summarization and customer support.
+- Utilization of QLoRA for efficient training and reduced computational overhead.
 - Integration with Hugging Face's `transformers` and `datasets` libraries.
-- Efficient model training with 4-bit quantization for resource optimization.
+- Customizable training pipeline for various dialogue datasets.
-- Support for training with the `trl` library for RLHF (Reinforcement Learning with Human Feedback).

 ## Requirements